 HIRING

-I am always seeking help from talented undergraduate and graduate students worldwide.
+I am always seeking help from talented high school, undergraduate, and graduate students worldwide.
+My research assistants have gone on to pursue PhD degrees at top schools such as Princeton, Yale, MIT, Rochester, Penn State, and NUS and master's degrees at top schools such as Chicago, Columbia, Cambridge, Oxford, and LSE.
+See details here.
 At MSU, I have great experience working with Econ Scholars and Honors College professorial assistants.
 Please reach out to me for research opportunities.

 NEWS